-This Hula Pie is just like the original from Duke’s without the expensive flight to the islands!
+This Hula Pie has an Oreo pie crust, filled with ice cream that has been made with mix-ins, and topped with a frozen fudge topping.
+It tastes just like the original from Duke’s without the expensive flight to the islands!
 It’s like having a little slice of Hawaii in your home.

 The Original Hula Pie